RagedUnicorn/wow-classic-pvpwarn/DEVELOPMENT.md

 3. Add the class to `supportedClasses` in PVPW_StanceState.lua if needed

 For a detailed flow diagram and more information, see [docs/stance-tracking-flow.md](docs/stance_tracking_flow.md).

+### Voice Pack Integration

+PVPWarn supports custom voice packs as separate addons that can provide alternative sound files.
+Voice packs register themselves with the main addon and users can select them through the settings menu.
+For detailed information about how voice packs work and implementation details, see [docs/voice_pack_loading_flow.md](docs/voice_pack_loading_flow.md).